monde-lointain/simple-tuner/docs/requirements/VISION_AND_SCOPE_DOCUMENT.md

 To provide musicians worldwide with a reliable, accurate, and simple chromatic tuner that works flawlessly offline on mobile devices, eliminating barriers to proper instrument tuning regardless of skill level, location, or network availability.

+### 1.5.1 Design Philosophy

+SimpleTuner adopts a **measurement instrument on glass** metaphor.
+The application is designed as a professional tuning instrument—not a consumer lifestyle product.
+Key design principles:

+- **Precision over decoration:** Visual hierarchy favors accuracy and clarity, not aesthetics for their own sake
+- **Minimal, intentional interaction:** All controls are deliberate and visible; no hidden gestures or playful animations
+- **Restrained feedback:** Visual, motion, and haptic feedback are informational, communicating measurement data—never expressive or attention-seeking
+- **Dark, calm environment:** Charcoal/near-black background reduces eye fatigue and lets indicators stand out
+- **Immediate trust:** The user understands the interface without exploration or learning; it behaves like a measurement instrument
+- **No physical representation:** The entire phone screen is the interface; there is no virtual enclosure or skeuomorphism

+This philosophical foundation informs all UI/UX requirements throughout Phases 3-7 of implementation.

 ### 1.6 Business Risks

 **RI-1:** **MEDIUM** - Microphone hardware variability across Android devices may affect pitch detection consistency and require extensive device-specific testing.